Guidelines for common user interactions (Windows Store apps)

 Position menus and pop-ups above the contact area whenever possible.

-Show tooltips when finger contact is maintained on an object.
-This is useful for describing object functionality (drag the fingertip off the object to avoid invoking it).
+Show tooltips when a user maintains finger contact on an object.
+This is useful for describing object functionality.
+The user can drag the fingertip off the object to avoid invoking the tooltip.

 For small objects, offset tooltips so they are not covered by the fingertip contact area.
 This is helpful for targeting.